-What is the Ending the HIV Epidemic: A Plan for America initiative?
+What is the Ending the HIV Epidemic in the U.S. initiative?

-Ending the HIV Epidemic: A Plan for America (EHE) is a robust initiative that seeks to accelerate progress in HIV prevention and end the HIV epidemic in the United States by 2030.
+Ending the HIV Epidemic in the U.S. (EHE) is a robust initiative that seeks to accelerate progress in HIV prevention and end the HIV epidemic in the United States by 2030.

-To end the HIV epidemic in the United States by 2030, the U.S. Department of Health and Human Services (HHS) has initiated and through the Office of the Assistant Secretary for Health is leading the Ending the HIV Epidemic: A Plan for America (EHE) initiative.
+To end the HIV epidemic in the United States by 2030, the U.S. Department of Health and Human Services (HHS) has initiated and through the Office of the Assistant Secretary for Health is leading the Ending the HIV Epidemic in the U.S. (EHE) initiative.

 The bold goal of this Initiative is to dramatically accelerate HIV prevention progress and reduce the number of new HIV transmissions in the United States by 75 percent by 2025, and by 90 percent by 2030.
 The initiative seeks to achieve this goal by providing those areas most in need with the additional expertise, technology, and resources required to scale up four key strategies (Diagnose, Treat, Prevent, Respond) needed to end the HIV epidemic in their communities.